ARTIST & DJ

 As a DJ, they go by the name "Sasoraye" - Enjoying the cross-pollination of culture through music whilst questioning - how are sounds we don't instinctively place together, more connected at their roots than we think? they work with a range of genres which includes Techno, Footwork, Electronic, Amapiano, Jazz, Garage + More.

-University Of Arts London, London College of Communication
+Uzoukwu is a graduate of the University Of Arts London, London College of Communication

 Features & Articles

 "This project looks at my Covid-19 experience from a sonic perspective.
 The soundscape is a journey through varying thoughts, emotions and mental downloads observed during isolation.
-Here I consider influences such as media, planetary placements and music, relating them to what we are currently experiencing under the thumb of Covid-19.
+Here I consider influences such as media, planetary placements and music, relating them to what we are currently experiencing under the thumb of The coronavirus.

 This experience comes with a question of what it is to be a Black Queer Woman during this pandemic, then in turn, what the future could look like for those who share my identity.

-Cobalt cusp is an idea inspired by the Piscean/Aquarian cusp of the zodiac.
-My research in cosmology leads me to believe that this is the cusp of divine femininity.
-Water being the conduite of spirt and the most feminine of the elements, it exists here in both Pisces and Aquarius.
+“Cobalt Cusp" is an idea inspired by the Piscean/Aquarian cusp of the zodiac.
+My interest in astrology leads me to believe that this is the cusp of divine femininity.
+Water being A conduit of spirit and the most feminine of the elements, it exists here in both Pisces and Aquarius.